-Charles and Diana separated in 1992 and their divorce was finalised in January 1995.
+Charles and Diana separated in 1992.
+The Prince and Princess of Wales officially divorced in January 1995.

 Within three years of being married Charles and Diana were parents to William, born on 21 June 1982, and Harry, who arrived on 15 September 1984.

-But it’s thought that, by 1986, Charles had started seeing Camilla Parker Bowles, who he’d had a brief relationship with before meeting Diana.
-And in 1992 tapes of conversations between Diana and close friend James Gilbey leaked, during which she described life with Charles as ‘real torture’.
+But it’s thought that by 1986, Charles had started seeing Camilla Parker Bowles, who he’d had a brief relationship with before meeting Diana.
+And in 1992, tapes of conversations between Diana and close friend James Gilbey leaked.
+Among them was one recording which described life with Charles as ‘real torture’.

-Then, in November 1995, Diana sat down for her interview with Martin Bashir, during which she said her now infamous line, ‘Well, there were three of us in the marriage, so it was a bit crowded.’
+Then, in November 1995, Diana sat down for her interview with Martin Bashir where she confessed to her divorce ‘hell’.
+This is where she uttered the now infamous line: “Well, there were three of us in the marriage, so it was a bit crowded.’

 Diana went on to date Egyptian film producer Dodi Fayed.
 Though sadly their courtship was cut short when Dodi and Diana died in a car crash in Paris in the Summer of 1997.